I. Purpose

 - Following the conference, the PPW will render a decision as to whether an extended suspension is warranted.
 The decision will be provided in writing to the parent or guardian and include notice of the right to appeal to the Board within 10 calendar days of the date of the decision.

-- Upon receipt of the decision from the PPW, the principal or the principal’s designee will update the decision in Student Information System (SIS), including the school assignment and the actual days of removal.
+- Upon receipt of the decision from the PPW, the principal or the principal's designee will update the decision in the SIS, including the school assignment and the actual days of removal.

 - Appeal